 Goodwill and indefinite-lived intangible assets are tested for impairment annually as of December 31, or sooner if impairment indicators arise.
 The fair value of indefinite-lived intangible assets is estimated based upon an income and market approach.
 In reviewing goodwill for impairment, potential impairment is identified by comparing the estimated fair value of the reporting units to its carrying value.
 The Company has determined it has four reporting units.
 When the fair value is less than the carrying value of the net assets of the reporting unit, including goodwill, an impairment loss would be recognized.
-Annual impairment tests conducted by the Company on December 31, 2022 and December 31, 2021 resulted in no adjustment to the carrying value of goodwill.
-During the second quarter of 2020, the Company identified a triggering event as there had been a significant decline in the business climate and in results of operations as a result of uncertainty related to the COVID-19 pandemic and chassis availability.
-Given these indicators, the Company determined that there was a higher degree of uncertainty in achieving its financial projections.
-Therefore, the Company performed an impairment test as of June 30, 2020 for each of its reporting units, and subsequently performed its annual impairment testing as of December 31, 2020

 The Work Truck Attachments segment consists of two reporting units: Commercial Snow & Ice and Douglas Dynamics Vertical Integration.
 Only the Commercial Snow & Ice reporting unit has goodwill.
-The impairment tests performed as of June 30, 2020 and December 31, 2020 indicated no impairment for the Commercial Snow & Ice reporting unit, which had goodwill of \$113,132 at both December 31, 2022 and 2021.
-The Work Truck Solutions consists of two reporting units; Municipal and Dejana.
-At June 30, 2020, the Municipal reporting unit's carrying value exceeded its fair value.
-As a result, all \$47,799 of the Municipal goodwill balance was recorded as an impairment charge during year ended December 31, 2020 and is included in Impairment charges on the Consolidated Statements of Income (Loss).
-At June 30, 2020, the Dejana reporting unit's carrying value exceeded its fair value.
-As a result, all \$80,073 of the Dejana goodwill balance was recorded as an impairment charge during the year ended December 31, 2020 and is included in Impairment charges on the Consolidated Statements of Income (Loss).
+The annual impairment tests performed as of December 31, 2023 and December 31, 2022 indicated no impairment for the Commercial Snow & Ice reporting unit, which had goodwill of \$113,132 at both December 31, 2023 and 2022.
+The Work Truck Solutions consists of two reporting units; Municipal and Dejana reporting units had \$0 in goodwill at December 31, 2022 and December 31, 2023.

 Intangible assets with estimable useful lives are amortized over their respective estimated useful lives and are reviewed for potential impairment when events or circumstances indicate that the carrying amount of the asset may not be recoverable.
 The Company amortizes its distribution network intangibles over periods ranging from 15 to 20 years, trademarks over 7 to 25 years, patents over 7 to 20 years, customer relationships over 15 to 19.5 years and noncompete agreements over 4 to 5 years.
-There were no indicators of impairment during the years ended December 31, 2022 or 2021.
-The Company had gross intangible assets and accumulated amortization of \$273,755 and \$142,166, respectively, for the year ended December 31, 2022, of which \$177,765 and \$104,196 relate to the Work Truck Attachments segment, and \$95,990 and \$37,970 relate to the Work Truck Solutions segment, respectively.
-The Company had gross intangible assets and accumulated amortization of \$273,755 and \$131,646, respectively for the year ended December 31, 2021, of which \$177,765 and \$98,803 relate to the Work Truck Attachments segment, and \$95,990 and \$32,843 relate to the Work Truck Solutions segment, respectively.
+There were no indicators of impairment during the years ended December 31, 2023 or 2022.
+The Company had gross intangible assets and accumulated amortization of \$273,755 and \$152,685, respectively, for the year ended December 31, 2023, of which \$177,765 and \$109,551 relate to the Work Truck Attachments segment, and \$95,990 and \$43,134 relate to the Work Truck Solutions segment, respectively.
+The Company had gross intangible assets and accumulated amortization of \$273,755 and \$142,166, respectively for the year ended December 31, 2022, of which \$177,765 and \$104,196 relate to the Work Truck Attachments segment, and \$95,990 and \$37,970 relate to the Work Truck Solutions segment, respectively.

-At December 31, 2022, the Company's Dejana reporting unit had tradenames of \$14,000 and an estimated fair value of \$17,100.
+At December 31, 2023, the Company's Dejana reporting unit had tradenames of \$14,000 and an estimated fair value of \$19,700.
 If the Company is unable to attain the financial projections used in calculating the fair value, or if there are significant market conditions impacting the market approach, the Company's Dejana tradenames could be at risk of impairment.
 If the Company experiences further delays by its supplier and OEM partners in the production and delivery of chassis for a prolonged period of time, which could negatively affect the Company's financial results, the Dejana tradenames may be impaired.
 The discount rate and royalty rate used in the calculation of the fair value are sensitive and based on the Company's assumptions, and changes to those assumptions could cause the Dejana tradenames to be at risk of impairment.
-There were no indicators of impairment subsequent to the December 31, 2022 impairment test.
+There were no indicators of impairment subsequent to the December 31, 2023 impairment test.